Aniangelsuperbat1/code-every-day/2021/May/log.md

 **Today's Progress**: Did an easy leetcode challenge.
 Added to final project database.

 **Thoughts**: Today was kind of a day off.
 Didnt do much but am planning to go ful steam tomorrow!

+### Day 33: Mon.
+May 10th 2021

+**Today's Progress**: Applied to 10 jobs.
+Fixing Linkedin Profile more.
+Fixed portfolio website more.
+Added to blog.

+**Thoughts**: Went full steam ahead!
+Applying to jobs was a lot easier than I thought.
+It did help that I prepared everything in advance!
+Tomorrow will be easier!